Saints Row: Saints Row: The Third (2011)

-Saints Row: The Third was announced in March 2011, and released for the Xbox 360, PlayStation 3, and Microsoft Windows in November 2011.
+Saints Row: The Third was announced in March 2011 and released for the Xbox 360, PlayStation 3, and Microsoft Windows in November 2011.
 It began early development at Volition in September 2008, a month before Saints Row 2 was due to release.
 The game marks a major turning point for the series, putting more emphasis on comedy and featuring numerous popular culture homages, parodies, and self-referential humor, as well as an over-the-top nature.
 Reception towards these changes was mixed, though the game nonetheless performed well both critically and financially.

-The game features a new setting: Stilwater's sister city, Steelport, which is controlled by a single criminal organization known as the Syndicate, consisting of three gangs: the Morningstar, the Luchadores, and the Deckers.
+The game features a new setting: Stilwater's sister city, Steelport, which is controlled by a single criminal organization known as the Syndicate, consisting of three gangs—the Morningstar, the Luchadores, and the Deckers.
 The 3rd Street Saints, now celebrities with a large cult following after selling their license to Ultor to produce merchandise based on the gang, find themselves stranded in Steelport after an altercation with the Syndicate, and must find new allies to help them take over the city and eliminate their rivals.
 Halfway through the game, Steelport is placed under martial law in response to the increasing gang violence, and a paramilitary known as S.T.A.G. is called to restore order to the city, complicating matters further for the Saints.
-The mission structure has been changed from the first two games, requiring missions to be played in a certain order.
-The game incorporates choices into its narrative, and features multiple possible endings.
+The mission structure has been changed from the first two games, requiring missions to be played in a specific order.
+The game also incorporates choices into its narrative, and features multiple possible endings.

 Downloadable content

-Downloadable content for Saints Row: The Third was announced before the game's release along with a commitment from publisher THQ to support 40 weeks of content.
-Among smaller upgrades, three main content packs were released: Genkibowl VII (released on 17 January 2012), which adds challenges as part of the titular contest; Gangstas in Space (released on 21 February 2012), focusing on a film the Saints are producing which involves aliens; and The Trouble with Clones (released on 20 March 2012), focusing on the Saints reuniting with a hulking clone of their deceased friend, Johnny Gat.
+Downloadable content for Saints Row: The Third was announced before the game's release, along with a commitment from publisher THQ to support 40 weeks of content.
+Among smaller upgrades, three main content packs were released: Genkibowl VII (released on 17 January 2012), which adds new challenges as part of the titular contest; Gangstas in Space (released on 21 February 2012), focusing on an alien film the Saints are producing; and The Trouble with Clones (released on 20 March 2012), which focuses on the Saints reuniting with a hulking clone of their deceased friend, Johnny Gat.